sund/auto-gitlab-backup/README.md

 ## Synopsis

 A script to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server, if wanted.
-There is also a restore script available (see below.)
+Also, you can copy backups to [Backblaze’s B2 Cloud Storage service.](https://www.backblaze.com/b2/cloud-storage.html) There is also a restore script available (see below.)

-It can backup and copy the Gitlab-CI DB, if configured.
+It can backup and copy the ```gitlab.rb``` config file, if configured.

 This script is now more omnibus-gitlab centric.
 Compare your config file with the template!
 Usage with a source install is possible but not expressly shown here.